 - Easy contact with locals who speak good English!

 - It is very touristy, difficult to think outside the box but it remains exotic!

 - High prices in the Southern Islands, a big difference with North Thaïland

 – Beers : Chang, Tiger, Leo, and other local beers, nothing really fancy

 What budget?
-Well it was Christmas and New Year's Eve with friends, so we agreed some excesses!
+Well it was Christmas and New Year's Day with friends, so we agreed a few excesses!
 An initial budget was 1850 EUR for 25 days, we spent 31 days there and spent 2560 EUR!
 Thailand is definitely the most expensive country when traveling in South East Asia, but we do not regret any extras like the Elephant Sanctuary (140 EUR for 2), the bungalow on Koh Lanta for 4 nights at 140 EUR , and the many Chang and Tiger we drank!
 We will do better in Laos, Cambodia, ...